miyurusankalpa/IPv6-dns-server/README.md

 Add the domain to `addaaaa` object with IPv6 address in the app.js file.

+## Turn on aggressive mode

+Change the `aggressive_v6` variable to true in the app.js file.
+See individual services below to see what aggressive mode does.

+## Turn on IPv6 only mode

+Change the `v6_only` variable to true in the app.js file.

 # Testing if DNS proxy is working

 ## Cloudflare